mvlahovi/Home-Weather-Station/README.md

 ![Home Weather Station](https://github.com/mvlahovi/Home-Weather-Station/blob/main/Resources/OutdoorUnit2.jpg)

-# Python software
+## Python software

-Arduino module connects to an python software by UDP connection.
+Arduino module connects to an python software on PC by UDP connection.
+Software on a PC written in python tkinter, loads data from the indoor unit via udp connection, processes all data, removes outliers, interpolates missing data and saves it in MySQL database.
+The software has a graphical interface with graphical display of data.

 ![Home Weather Station](https://github.com/mvlahovi/Home-Weather-Station/blob/main/Resources/MeteoGUI2.jpg)

-# Schematics diagram
+## Schematics diagram

 One of the problems was that you cannot use certain GPIO when using the WiFi functionality of the ESP32.
 Refer to RandomNerdTutorials for a lot of info on connecting peripherals to the ESP32.

-# Author
+## Author
 * **Marinko Vlahovic** <mailto:mlahovi1@gmail.com>

-# Notes
+## Notes
 The project is still valid and in use.
 Several people around the world have implemented it successfuly and I thank those who had send me some greetings and photos about their implementation.